 Vinyl pergolas from Heartland Pergolas also have options for the top of the pergola, such as purlins, that can be spaced closely together enough to offer as much as 90% shade (most companies only offer 20-30% shade!).
 While it’s possible to get a similar look with wood, doing so would require a lot of effort and expense.
 Instead, a vinyl pergola kit is a more affordable and easier to assemble option.

 Ready to Install kits

 Vinyl pergola kits are also extremely easy to assemble, even for DIY homeowners.
-They don’t require a lot of experience or specialty tools, so the pergola goes up quickly, saving a lot on installation costs.
-While a pergola kit may be initially more expensive than lumber, there’s often a significant savings when it comes to the installation costs.
+They don’t require a lot of experience or special tools, so the pergola goes up quickly, saving a lot on installation costs.
+While a pergola kit may be initially more expensive than lumber, there are often significant savings when it comes to the installation costs.

 For most homeowners, the only true drawback to vinyl is the limit in color.
 Most vinyl pergolas are only available in white, though some companies will also offer a darker color such as cream or tan as well.
 However, with white being one of the most popular colors for pergolas, this may not even be a concern for many homeowners when weighed against the benefits that vinyl can bring.

 Pergolas can define spaces, add style and interest, and can bring some much-needed shade to an area on a hot day.
 If you’re considering a pergola project, make sure that you take a look at vinyl pergolas, such as those from Heartland Pergolas.

 Aluminum reinforced vinyl pergolas are durable, low maintenance, and come in many different style and size options, so you can customize your end result.
 Consider a vinyl pergola for your next project to get the best material available for the job.